-In order for high-value goods such as certain forms of happiness to exist there have to be laws of nature that are virtually never broken (some philosophers will judge the "unbroken" bit to be redundant).
-But given such laws of nature, horrible suffering is inevitable: not even an omni-God could avoid it.
+In order for high-value goods such as certain forms of happiness to exist there have to be laws of nature that are virtually never broken (some philosophers will judge the 'unbroken' bit to be redundant).
+But in order to have laws of nature of that kind, horrible suffering is inevitable: not even an omni-God could avoid it.
 Hence, an enormous amount of the suffering in the world is linked to-in an indirect and opaque way-high-value goods such as certain kinds of happiness.
-It's not a simple linkage, as is the case when a specific instance of suffering (e.g., pain via a chiropractor) is coupled with a specific good such as relief from back pain.
+It's not a simple linkage, as is the case when a specific instance of suffering (e.g. pain via a chiropractor) is coupled with a specific good such as relief from back pain.
 Even so, the goodness of the high-value goods outweighs the badness of the suffering connected to those laws of nature.
 Therefore, all that suffering is justified.